MEET SOME OF OUR RECENT HOMEOWNERS

 Home Sweet Home.
 Read about Gina journey to homeownership and her hopes for the future.
 Her home was dedicated in Worcester, June 2017

 Gina was renting an apartment in a 100-year-old triple-decker with a leaking roof and a faulty heating system.
 The bills were so high that hot water could not be used for washing hands or dishes.
 The mildew in the hallway made it hard to breathe and the rugs were always damp.
-Can you imagine sheltering for 14 weeks in such a place?
+Can you imagine sheltering in place in that situation?
 Thankfully, Gina doesn’t have to.
 Gina and her daughter moved into a Habitat home in 2017.
 And though this does not make her immune to the impacts of the 2020 pandemic, it has allowed her to stay safe.

 "My dreams for the future, my hope for the future: never have to move again!
 Everyone wants only the best for their children, and I am no different.
 I want to see my daughter happy.
 She smiles most of the time now.
 It’s been a long time since I’ve seen those teeth.
 I’m sure the braces didn’t help either.
 Those of you who have teens know you never see your kids come out of their bedrooms unless they want something.
 Tara actually hangs out in the living room.
 It’s really a small miracle.